Membership & Baptism

 Renewal Membership Class

 Our Membership Class serves as the entry point for those considering Renewal to be their church home.
-It also serves to lay the gospel foundation upon which our church lives and breathes.
 Content of the class covers our central beliefs, our vision and core values, and what church membership at Renewal entails.
 This class is required to be baptized at Renewal and to become a member of Renewal.
 (NOTE: Those who get baptized at Renewal become members of the church as well.)

 Do I need to agree fully with Renewal’s theological positions to become a member?

 There are central biblical truths (i.e. Scripture, God, Christ, the gospel) that we consider to be essential, which all Christians must believe.
 These essential truths must be subscribed to as part of the membership vows.
 However, we recognize that there are aspects of Reformed theology of the PCA that Christians may wrestle with, and we allow room for differences on the non-essentials.
 Thus, while we do not require you to agree with absolutely everything to become a member, we do ask you to understand what the leadership at Renewal believes and teaches as biblical and to agree not to be divisive over these theological issues (which is reflected in the Membership vows).
 If you are able to do so in good conscience, we welcome you to become a member.

 What do I need to do to become a member?

 - Attend the Membership class.
 This class is offered twice a year, in October and in February.
 We ask you to attend the entire class.
 We are not able to have makeup sessions, so if you need to miss a session we kindly ask you to take the class the next time around, in fairness to all other prospective members.